inspire-eu-validation/view-service/iso-19128/at56-getmap-width-height-parameter.md

 * Send a GetMap request without WIDTH and HEIGHT parameters and all the other mandatory parameters.

-    * Check if the service notifies the missing parameters.
+    * Check that the service notifies the missing parameters.

 * Send a GetMap request with an invalid WIDTH and HEIGHT parameters and all the other mandatory parameters.

-    * Check if the service notifies the invalid parameters value.
+    * Check that the service notifies the invalid parameters value.

 * Send a GetMap request with valid integer values for WIDTH and HEIGHT parameters and all the other mandatory parameters.

-    * Check if the service response is successful.
+    * Check that the service response is successful.

 **Reference(s)**: